ElhanM/aws-genai-lab/README.md

 1. Log into your AWS Console
 2. Select AWS Region: **US East (N. Virginia)** (or Ohio)
 3. Search for **"Service Quotas"** in the top search bar
-4. Click **AWS Services** in the sidebar -> type **"Amazon Elastic Compute Cloud (Amazon EC2)"**
+4. Click **AWS Services** in the sidebar → type **"Amazon Elastic Compute Cloud (Amazon EC2)"**
 5. In the search bar specifically for EC2, type **"Running On-Demand G and VT instances"**
 6. Click **Request increase at account level**
-7. Choose a quota value based on which GPU size you want (see table below)
+7. **Choose a quota value based on which GPU size you want:**
+   - **Small (1 GPU):** Request at least **4 vCPUs**
+   - **Medium (4 GPUs, 48 vCPUs):** Request at least **48 vCPUs**
+   - **Large (4 GPUs, 96 vCPUs, faster inference):** Request at least **96 vCPUs**
+   - **XLarge (8 GPUs):** Request at least **192 vCPUs**
-8. Wait for approval email (usually 1-24 hours) before proceeding
+8. Wait for approval email (usually 1-24 hours for small, up to 2-3 days for larger quotas)
 9. If prompted for justification, use something like:
    > "I am requesting a quota increase to run self-hosted LLMs for personal research.
 I plan to spin up these instances on-demand to interact with open-source models from Hugging Face.
-Self-hosting on AWS also ensures I can use AI without third-party providers collecting my data.
-I am using Terraform to manage these resources efficiently.
-This is strictly for personal education and testing; there is no production or business traffic"
+The larger GPU configurations allow me to experiment with models ranging from 7B to 120B+ parameters.
+Self-hosting on AWS ensures I can use AI without third-party providers collecting my data.
+I am using Terraform to manage these resources efficiently and will destroy them when not in use.
+This is strictly for personal education and testing; there is no production or business traffic."

+**Pro Tip:** Start with `small` (4 vCPU quota) to test your setup while waiting for approval of larger quotas.

 -----